arkadiysudarikov/hopskipdrive/README.md

 * I decided to cache the data returned for 5 minutes at a time.
   * I think the new Solid Cache can a great candidate for storing data returned from the Google API.
+    * I think cache can be kept warm between the server restarts to continue to provide fast response from the server.

 * I considered adding the "pickup time" to the upcoming rides but for demo purposes I decided to leave it out so that rides can be retrieved at any time in the future.